Is Paris Expensive to Visit?

 When it comes to luxury travel in Paris, the sky is the limit 🙂

-And if you book all these through my links, you will contribute to keeping this blog alive (and perhaps a bottle of wine) at no extra cost to you, so cheers! 🙂
+And if you book any of these through my links, you’ll be helping keep this blog alive (and maybe even contribute to a bottle of wine!) – all at no extra cost to you.
+Cheers!